PrefectHQ/prefect-aws/docs/ecs_guide.md

 4. **Create a task definition**

 Next, create an ECS task definition that specifies the Docker image for the Prefect worker, the resources it requires, and the command it should run.
-In this example, the command to start our worker is `prefect worker start --pool my-ecs-pool`.
+In this example, the command to start the worker is `prefect worker start --pool my-ecs-pool`.

 Here are the steps: